 Zebedee was a Father

 All 11 scripture references that mention Zebedee are in connection with him being the father of James and John.
 Zebedee’s relationship with his two sons was an easy way for the authors to indicate who they were talking about, especially in a group of 12 men besides Jesus.
+He might not have been a disciple himself, but by all accounts he lived a life of discipleship.

 As a father figure, we see him spending time with his sons as they worked together in the boats.
 Despite the presence of servants, he and his sons were working on the nets, mending them.
 From this we deduce that Zebedee was not only a hard worker but a good role model to his sons and an active part of their lives.